-Although you’re just getting started, you want to consider pairing a Product Display Ad with a Sponsored Brand Ad from the get-go since it will help you maximize brand awareness.
+Although you’re just getting started, you want to consider pairing a Product Display Ad with a Sponsored Brand Ad since it will help you maximize brand awareness.

 This will help build a more robust advertising strategy and engage customers at every step before purchase.
-Consider starting with 1 product ad and 1 brand ad.
+Consider starting with 1 product ad and one brand ad.